-Previously, directors who are not our employees were paid an annual retainer of \$50,000 and per-meeting fees of \$750 for each Board meeting attended; \$1,000 for each Audit Committee meeting attended; and \$500 for each other standalone committee meeting attended.
-In conjunction with the Board's periodic review of director compensation, effective December 2, 2015 our Board of Directors determined to eliminate per-meeting fees that were previously paid to our directors and increased the annual retainer accordingly.
-Directors who are not our employees are now paid an annual retainer of \$70,500.
+Directors who are not our employees are paid an annual retainer of \$70,500.
 An additional annual retainer of \$30,000 is paid, as applicable, to a non-executive Chairman (or acting Chairman) of the Board.
 An additional annual retainer of \$25,000 is paid to the chairman of the Audit Committee, and an additional annual retainer of \$15,000 is paid to the chairman of the Compensation Committee.
 Additional annual retainers of \$2,000 are paid to the chairmen of the Nominating Committee and the Governance Committee.
 Annual service for this purpose relates to the approximate 12-month periods between annual meetings of our shareholders.
 All directors are reimbursed for expenses incurred in connection with the performance of their services as directors as well as the cost of any director education.